sparkison/m3u-editor/README.md

 ## Tips and tricks

 - 🔒 Use the app over HTTPS:
   - You will need to update the `env` file within the config directory and update: `OCTANE_HTTPS=true` and then restart your container.
+You may also need to set the `APP_URL` if `localhost` is not valid for your configuration.
-You can also issue the following cli command within the container to restart the app: `php artisan octane:reload`.
-This will reload the app with HTTPS support and remove any mixed contents warnings/errors.
+    - Note: you can also issue the following cli command within the container to restart the app: `php artisan octane:reload` so you don't need to restart the entire container.
+  - This will reload the app with HTTPS support and remove any mixed contents warnings/errors.
 - 🌄 Using local images for playlist or EPG icons:
   - Map a local directory to a directory in the public direcory of m3u editor, e.g.:
   ```yaml